NanoComp/meep/doc/docs/Meep_Tutorial/Material_dispersion.md

 ---
-title: Meep Tutorial Material dispersion
+# Meep Tutorial Material dispersion
-permalink: /Meep_Tutorial/Material_dispersion/
 ---

 In this example, we will perform a simulation with a **frequency-dependent dielectric** ε(ω), corresponding to **material dispersion**.
 (See [Dielectric materials in Meep](Materials_in_Meep.md) for more information on how material dispersion is supported in Meep.)
 In particular, we will model a *uniform medium* of the dispersive material; see also the `material-dispersion.ctl` file included with Meep.
 From the dispersion relation $\omega(k)$, we will compute the numerical ε(ω) via the formula: